-Compared with Calvinism.
 (3.)
 In the light of this doctrine the harshest form of Augustinianism is condemned, while the principles of eternal truth which it contains are upheld.
-That theory makes the soul of man passive as a stock or a stone, into which by the act of regeneration the principle of life is infused through a sovereign exertion of electing grace, and takes no account of the preliminaries of goodness which are wrought in man by the selfsame Spirit Who is afterwards the Spirit of regeneration.
-The notion of "common grace" is a solution that the "common sense" of mankind will not accept.
-One

-Acts x.
-15. of the rebukes which Simon Peter received told him, what God hath cleansed, that call not thou common.
-Though the manifestations of a better mind which human nature exhibits are not evidences of its thorough cleansing, they are tokens of a cleansing prepared for it.
+That system makes the soul of man passive as a stock or a stone, into which by the act of regeneration the principle of life is infused through a sovereign exertion of electing grace, and takes no account of the preliminaries of goodness which are wrought in man by the selfsame Spirit Who is afterwards the Spirit of regeneration.
+The notion of "common grace" is a solution that the common sense of mankind will not accept.
+One of the rebukes which Simon Peter received told him, what God hath cleansed, that call not thou common.
+1 ough the manifestations of a better mind which human nature exhibits are not evidences of its thorough cleansing, they are tokens of a cleansing prepared for it.
 While it is denied that they are good works, it is denied also that they are strictly speaking evil.
 They are not fruits of the tree of life in man, yet they are not fruits of the corrupt tree as such.
-But this subject, as well as the function of the human will in salvation, must be reserved : meanwhile, we must hold fast the truth of St. Bernard's aphorism : "Tolle liberum arbitrium, non erit quod salvatur.
+But this subject, as well as the function of the human will in salvation, must be reserved: meanwhile, we must hold fast the deep truth of Bernard's aphorism; "Tolle liberum arbitrium, non erit quod salvatur.
 Tolle gratiam, non erit unde salvetur."